scicore-unibas-ch/ansible-modules-guacamole/plugins/inventory/README.md

 ## Synopsis

-- Get connection details from Apache Guacamole API and parse them to ansible as inventory.
+- Get connection details from Apache Guacamole API and pass them to ansible as inventory.
 - Uses an YAML configuration file ending with either `guacamole.yml` or `guacamole.yaml` to set parameter values.

 ## Requirements